 Perhaps it was timing, perhaps it was seeing Salazar, alive and well, smiling and feeling triumphant, but even I felt motivated!
 Not to run 10,000 meters or a marathon, mind you.
 My goal is somewhat less exalted.
 It is called Couch to 5-K.

 In the past year, managing anxiety has become a constant struggle for me.
-It was a problem before—after the rape, after my heart was broken, and during the time my mother was dying.
-But I thought I’d conquered it.
+It was a problem before—during my mother’s long battle with dementia-but I thought I’d conquered it.
 For some reason it is back with a vengeance.

 I blamed the book.
 The year between selling it and publishing it took its toll on me.
 I worried constantly that people would judge me, that baring my soul would come back to haunt me.
 But the opposite occurred.
 People opened up, happy that I had shared my story.
 They were glad to have found someone with experiences similar to their own—a compassionate mate.
 I’ve received letters, emails, notes—all saying thank you.
 So the book coming to fruition was a blessing in more ways than I can count.